TheRandMan/VoodooPS2/README.md

 - F5 Can be mapped to  in System Preferences > Keyboard > Shortcuts > App Shortcuts

 Keyboard backlight brightness control is controlled with left ctrl + left alt + "comma" and "period" keys.

+SSDT-KBBL.ssdt is required for keyboard backlight brightness control.

 #